 What are the Limitations of Background Information Online?

 You will not get access to your subject’s medical records without that person’s authorization.
-Marriage and divorce records are restricted in many states and many counties.
+Or insurance.
+Marriage and divorce records are restricted in many states and counties.
 Driving records are sometimes restricted as well.
 Typically you will not be able to discover if the person is a drug user – unless there has been a previous arrest.

 If it is your goal to find out this information, then you may want to hire a private investigator to do your background search, because they will be able to conduct surveillance and interviews with acquaintances, neighbors, and former employers.
 This can get expensive, but you really do need the best information available at the time.